openstack-infra/system-config/doc/source/sysadmin.rst

  * Add a file in :file:`modules/openstack_project/manifests/` that defines a class which specifies the configuration of the server.

- * Add a node entry in :file:`manifests/site.pp` for the server that uses that class.
+ * Add a node pattern entry in :file:`manifests/site.pp` for the server that uses that class.
+Make sure it supports an ordinal naming pattern (e.g., fooserver01.openstack.org not just fooserver.openstack.org, even if you're replacing an existing server) and that another server with the same does not already exist in the ansible inventory.

  * If your server needs private information such as passwords, use hiera calls in the site manifest, and ask an infra-core team member